ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 This document provides an overview of how to deploy a Bedrock node.
 To learn more about how Bedrock itself works and its motivations, please see [the specs on GitHub](https://github.com/ethereum-optimism/optimism/tree/develop/specs).

 This document is designed to be a general overview of how to deploy a Bedrock node.
-An example bare-metal deployment is provided [at the end](#tutorial-bare-metal-deployment).

 ## Deployment Overview